 We have hundreds of mnemonic devices (memory tools) in an easily searchable collection.
 The mnemonics on this site are categorized, feel free to browse through them.

 Or find the information that you need by using the search form on the right.

 Mnemonic devices: We all use them!

-If you do find an error: please use the commentfield or email us and describe why you think it’s wrong.
+If you do find an error: please mail us at [email protected] and describe the issue.
 Your help is really appreciated!!